 You are encouraged to discuss any side effects with your doctor.

-For a list of common and less severe side effects of these drugs, please read our Beta Blocker, Calcium Channel Blocker, digitalis, and antiplatelet articles.
+For a list of common and less severe side effects of these drugs, please read our Beta-Blocker, Calcium Channel Blocker, digitalis, and antiplatelet articles.

 Questions to ask your doctor about your atrial fibrillation medications.

 A variety of drugs may be used to treat atrial fibrillation.
-However, each person is unique, and some people may not respond to medical treatment, and others may require both medical treatment including invasive techniques like ablation therapy.
+However, each person is unique, and some people may not respond to medical treatment, and others may require both medical treatment and invasive techniques like ablation therapy.
 Many doctors recommend trying these medications before recommending additional invasive therapy.
 You and your doctors can decide which atrial fibrillation therapy is most likely to help you with your problem.
 Discuss the potential outcomes and side effects of your therapy with you doctors.
 In addition, discuss your heart health in relation to diet and exercise to avoid high blood pressure, heart disease, heart failure, and recurrence of AFib.

-Lawrence, R, MD.
+Lawrence R, MD.
 Atrial Fibrillation Treatment & Management.
 Medscape.
 Updated: Apr 09, 2018.